shwetalj/executioner/IMPLEMENTATION_PLAN.md

 This document provides a detailed implementation plan for modernizing the Executioner architecture.
 Each improvement is broken down into phases with specific tasks, dependencies, and estimated effort.

+## Python 3.6 Compatibility Requirement

+**IMPORTANT**: All implementations MUST maintain compatibility with Python 3.6 as the minimum supported version.
+This affects several modern Python features and requires careful consideration throughout the implementation.

+### Key Compatibility Guidelines:
+- Use `typing_extensions` for advanced type hints not available in Python 3.6
+- Use `dataclasses` backport for Python < 3.7
+- Avoid Python 3.7+ exclusive features (walrus operator, positional-only parameters, pattern matching)
+- Test all code on Python 3.6 before committing
+- Use conditional imports where necessary for version-specific features

 ## Table of Contents

 1. [Database Design & Scalability](#1-database-design--scalability)